BrushXue/Z170i-Pro-Gaming-Hackintosh/README.md

 ### Pre Installation
 Download the official macOS Catalina image, [Clover Configurator](https://mackie100projects.altervista.org/download-clover-configurator/) and [Hackintool](https://github.com/headkaze/Hackintool).

 **DO NOT** use UniBeast to create the drive.
-It creates strange errors.
+It may create strange errors.
 And do not use MultiBeast for post installation jobs.

 Follow [this guide](https://hackintosher.com/guides/how-to-make-a-macos-10-15-catalina-flash-drive-installer/) to create the boot drive.
 Copy my `/EFI` folder into the EFI partition of your boot drive.
 Also copy Clover Configurator and Hackintool into the main partition.